stijn-dejongh/lovecraft_public_domain/raw_converts/tas.md

   And the hundreds became small, till man was to be reckoned only in tens.
 These tens clung to the shrinking dampness of the caves, and knew at last that the end was near.
-So slight was their range that none had ever seen the tiny, fabled spots of ice left close to the planet&rsquo;s poles&mdash;if such indeed remained.
+So slight was their range that none had ever seen the tiny, fabled spots of ice left close to the planet's poles--if such indeed remained.
 Even had they existed and been known to man, none could have reached them across the trackless and formidable deserts.
-And so the last pathetic few dwindled.&nbsp;.&nbsp;.&nbsp;.
+And so the last pathetic few dwindled. . . .

   It cannot be described, this awesome chain of events that depopulated the whole Earth; the range is too tremendous for any to picture or encompass.
-Of the people of Earth&rsquo;s fortunate ages, billions of years before, only a few prophets and madmen could have conceived that which was to come&mdash;could have grasped visions of the still, dead lands, and long-empty sea-beds.
-The rest would have doubted&nbsp;.&nbsp;.&nbsp;. doubted alike the shadow of change upon the planet and the shadow of doom upon the race.
-For man has always thought himself the immortal master of natural things.&nbsp;.&nbsp;.&nbsp;.
+Of the people of Earth's fortunate ages, billions of years before, only a few prophets and madmen could have conceived that which was to come--could have grasped visions of the still, dead lands, and long-empty sea-beds.
+The rest would have doubted . . . doubted alike the shadow of change upon the planet and the shadow of doom upon the race.
+For man has always thought himself the immortal master of natural things. . . .

     II.